 The portraits of peasants have a curious neutrality to them.
 Leibl does not present them in an idyllic country sense.
 Nor does he expose the reality of peasant life at the end of the 19th century.

 Instead, you see faces and stances that hint at emotions or narratives that we’ll never know.
-But Leibl’s works certainly reveal lives that are clearly lived with a validity no less than in those of the aristocrats, intellectuals and sponsors of art commonly found in older art.
+But Leibl’s works certainly reveal lives that are clearly lived with a validity no less than in those of the aristocrats, intellectuals and sponsors of art commonly found in older portrayals.

 Dates and tickets